 encode - compute the representation of the argument in the radix system defined by the base

-The decode method is similar to the APL ⊤
+The encode method is similar to the APL ⊤

 operator.
 It can be used to convert an integer to a